rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 personal	https://github.com/jyn514/rust (push)
 ```

-You can change the URL of the fork like this:
+If you renamed your fork, you can change the URL like this:

 ```console
 git remote set-url personal <URL>